 And it’s this “more” that ultimately destroyed his own family, aside from an entire country and millions of lives.
 It removed a father from his children.
 A husband from his wife.
 It removed a part of him from himself.

-But there need to be new internal metrics for a man’s worth as well — his honesty, his integrity, his emotional openness and ability to remain strong in the face of vulnerability.
+But there needs to be new internal metrics for a man’s worth as well—his honesty, his integrity, his emotional openness and ability to remain strong in the face of vulnerability.

 Some lament the “pussification” of men happening today.
 But dropping the bullshit tough-guy act isn’t the same as weakness.
 On the contrary, it’s an even deeper form of strength.